AprilXMoon/infiniteViewUseCollectionView/README.md

-# infinteViewUseCollectionView
+# infiniteViewUseCollectionView
-Infine View Use UICollectionView and Custom view cell.
+Infinite View Use UICollectionView and Custom view cell.